bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 further rewriting rules results in a Rust function call to the body of the "internal constructor" built from these rules; the term thus never exists except as argument values on the stack.
-However, ultimately the ISLE code needs to return some result to the outside world, and this result may be built up of many parts; this is where *external constructors* come into play.
+However, ultimately the ISLE code needs to return some result to the outside world, and it may be built up of many parts; this is where *external constructors* come into play.

 For any term declared like